uhyunjung/uhyunjung.github.io/_posts/2025-01-17-[AWS] AWS Solutions Architect Associate(SAA-C03) 자격증.md

     - EFS / FSx
       - 네트워크 파일 시스템
       - A company wants a fully managed Windows file server for its Windows-based applications. -> FSx
+      - ex) A company is hosting a web application on AWS using a single Amazon EC2 instance that stores user-uploaded documents in an Amazon EBS volume.
+For better scalability and availability, the company duplicated the architecture and created a second EC2 instance and EBS volume in another Availability Zone, placing both behind an Application Load Balancer.
+After completing this change, users reported that, each time they refreshed the website, they could see one subset of their documents or the other, but never all of the documents at the same time.
+What should a solutions architect propose to ensure users see all of their documents at once? -> **Copy the data from both EBS volumes to Amazon EFS.
+Modify the application to save new documents to Amazon EFS** <-> EBS doesn't support cross az only reside in one AZ.
+      - ex) LA solutions architect is designing a high performance computing (HPC) workload on Amazon EC2.
+The EC2 instances need to communicate to each other frequently and require network performance with low latency and high throughput.
+Which EC2 configuration meets these requirements? -> **aunch the EC2 instances in a cluster placement group in one Availability Zone.**
+      - ex) A company is creating a new application that will store a large amount of data.
+The data will be analyzed hourly and modified by several Amazon EC2 Linux instances that are deployed across multiple Availability Zones.
+The application team believes the amount of space needed will continue to grow for the next 6 months.
+Which set of actions should a solutions architect take to support these needs? -> **Store the data in an Amazon Elastic File System (Amazon EFS) file system.
+Mount the file system on the application instances.**
     - EC2 instance store
       - Is ephemeral and is deleted when an Amazon EC2 instance is stopped or terminated
+      - ex) A solutions architect is deploying a distributed database on multiple Amazon EC2 instances.
+The database stores all data on multiple instances so it can withstand the loss of an instance.
+The database requires block storage with latency and throughput to support several million transactions per second per server.
+Which storage solution should the solutions architect use? -> **Amazon EC2 instance store**
   - Instance Size & Type
     - M5, C5, R5, T2 & T3, G3 & P3, I2, D2
   - Scale Up(수직 확장 : 인프라 추가 없이), Scale Out(수평 확장 : 인프라 추가)